tektoncd/pipeline/docs/Concepts.md

 A `PipelineRun` could be created:

 - By a user manually
-- In response to an event (e.g. in response to a Github event, possibly processed via [Knative eventing](https://github.com/knative/eventing))
+- In response to an event (e.g. in response to a GitHub event, possibly processed via [Knative eventing](https://github.com/knative/eventing))